from a handpicked tutor in LIVE 1-to-1 classes

-What is the Difference Between a Bar Graph and a Histogram?
+What is the Difference Between a Bar Chart Vs Histogram?

 The difference between histograms and bar graphs is that the bars in a bar graph are not adjacent to each other.
 On the other hand, in a histogram two consecutive bars are adjacent.
 In a bar graph, there must be equal spacing between the two consecutive bars whereas in a histogram, the bars should be attached to each other and the X-axis should show only continuous data only in terms of numbers.